gobuffalo/docs/templates/docs/auth.md

 In many use-cases, you'll need to implement user authentication in your apps.

-Buffalo had a native support for Auht until version `v0.9.4`.
+Buffalo had a native support for Auth until version `v0.9.4`.
 Since then, it g  was moved into it's own plugin, [https://github.com/gobuffalo/buffalo-auth](https://github.com/gobuffalo/buffalo-auth).

 <%= title("Installation") %>